OctahedronBR/blog/README.md

 Octa Blog
 =========

-This is a simple blog engine developed to host Octahedron's blogs, and built on top of Google AppEngine.
+This is a simple blog engine developed to host Octahedron's blogs, and was built on top of Google AppEngine.

 Features
 --------